Nepiki/Guides/Illusion-of-Gaia-(SNES).md

 [Illusion of Gaia](https://retroachievements.org/game/945) game page

 ## List of Missable Achievements
+There are a total of 15 achievements that can be make permanently inaccessible on a player's save file.

 * All 7 of the "take no damage" achievements can be missed by simply progressing the plot.

     [![](https://media.retroachievements.org/Badge/310997.png)](https://retroachievements.org/achievement/21765) (01)